erikvillegas/RPAN-iOS/README.md

 # RPAN Companion (iOS)

-[Check here](https://erikvillegas.github.io) for instructions on installing this app on your iOS device!

 ### What is this?
 RPAN Companion makes it easy to see who is streaming on RPAN.
 It's like a slightly prettier version of [RPAN Lister](https://dextronix.github.io/RPAN-lister/).
 Watched a cool stream?
 Simply tap the star to have their streams pinned to the top whenever they're next online.
 You can even enable notifications to receive a push within seconds of the broadcaster going live!
 To help manage notification chaos, the app provides plenty of configuration options so you can tweak them per your liking.